 The arrival of a new baby can bring many emotions, including anxiety and fear.
 While it is normal to experience the “baby blues” for a few weeks after childbirth, a more serious, long-lasting condition, known as postpartum depression, can cause you to feel depressed, overwhelmed, and unable to bond with your baby.

-Transcend Health Solutions offers ketamine for postpartum depression, a therapy treatment for new mothers.
-Our ketamine infusion therapy, coupled with the treatment provided by our licensed therapists, can help you manage your postpartum depression symptoms so you can bond with your baby.
+Transcend offers ketamine for postpartum depression, a therapy treatment for new mothers.
+Our ketamine infusion therapy, coupled with the treatment provided by our licensed therapists, can help you manage your postpartum depression symptoms so you can feel like yourself again and bond with your baby.

 Postpartum depression is a mood disorder that affects approximately 12.5% of women in the United States.
 Postpartum depression symptoms appear days or weeks after childbirth and can persist for weeks, months, or years if left untreated.